naveedn/japp-stack/README.md

  - **P**andas
  - **P**ostgres

- This repo is a project skeleton meant for those who want to analyze the **DATA** and _do science_™ , not spend their day setting up ETL pipelines.
+ This repo is a project skeleton meant for those who want to analyze **DATA** and *do science*™ , not spend their day setting up ETL pipelines.

 ## Benefits
 - Effortless setup.
 Just download docker and go